mikeqfu/pydriosm/README.md

 ##### Note:

 It is important to note that successful installation of *pydriosm* requires a few supporting packages which ensure its full functionality.
 However, using Python 3.x on Windows OS, `pip install` may fail to go through installation of some of the supporting packages, such as [Fiona](https://pypi.org/project/Fiona/), [GDAL](https://pypi.org/project/GDAL/) and [Shapely](https://pypi.org/project/Shapely/).
-Instead, we might have to resort to installing their binaries (e.g. **.whl**) which can be downloaded from [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+Instead, we might have to resort to installing their binaries (e.g. **.whl**) which can be downloaded from the [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Once those packages are all ready, we could go ahead with the `pip` command.

 ##### Supporting packages include: